acquanaturaleminerale/acquanaturaleminerale.github.io/docs/involvement.md

 After completing the initial implementation, I learned how to configure and use a local Keycloak Identity Provider for end-to-end testing of the complete authentication flow.
 While the initial implementation successfully passed automated tests, end-to-end testing revealed a limitation related to the way PySAML2 handled internal authentication state.

 PySAML2's default request state handling relied on internal state storage that was not suitable for the Exerplaza deployment environment, particularly due to the use of multiple uWSGI workers.
 As a result, valid SAML responses could be rejected because the authentication state created during the initial request was not consistently available during the response validation phase.
+The implementation was introduced as an additional authentication option, leaving the existing authentication mechanisms unchanged.

 To address this limitation, I reorganized the implementation into separate modules responsible for SAML services, request tracking, configuration handling, and route management.
 I then implemented a database-backed SAML request tracking system, moving authentication transaction management from transient library state to persistent storage.
 This ensured consistency across different workers while providing additional protections through request identifier tracking, expiration validation, and single-use consumption of authentication requests.